KedarKK1/PBL_2_PanditMitra_22-02-2022/README.md

-# <u>Second Year Project - PanditMitra - Website for booking pandit for an auspacious pooja</u>
+# <u>Second Year Project - PanditMitra - Website for booking pandit for an auspicious pooja</u>

 ## Click on green colored "code" button on top left of folders & click on "download as zip"